gipi/pov-project/docs/source/dynamics.rst

 position and velocity but we don't like this solution since need to have a magnet hanging on the bike itself.

-In our solution we used the IC named ``MMA3202KEG``, that has two axis with 100g and 50g of resolution.
-It's a linear accelerometer.

 Let :math:`\omega` be the angular velocity of the wheel, and :math:`R` the external radius of the wheel and :math:`r` the distance from the center of the wheel and the accelerometer, we have that the velocity of the wheel is given by